Are you looking to optimize your HR manager LinkedIn profile?

 Mention Your Education and Skills

-While skills are vital for potential employers, recruiters need to know your education level.
-Human resources managers plan, direct, and coordinate the administrative functions of an organization.
-They oversee the recruiting, interviewing, and hiring of new staff; consult with top executives on strategic planning; and serve as a link between an organization’s management and its employees.
+While skills are vital for potential employers, recruiters must know your education level.
+Human resources managers plan, direct, and coordinate an organization’s administrative functions.
+They oversee the recruiting, interviewing, and hiring of new staff, consult with top executives on strategic planning, and serve as a link between an organization’s management and its employees.

-Human resources managers need at least a bachelor’s degree in human resources, business administration, or a related field, although some jobs may only require a high school diploma or equivalent.
+Human resources managers need a bachelor’s degree in human resources, business administration, or a related field, although some jobs may only require a high school diploma or equivalent.

 Many organizations prefer candidates who have a master’s degree in human resources, business administration, labor relations, or a related field.
-Many human resources managers start out as human resources specialists or generalists before becoming an HR manager.
+Many human resources managers start as specialists or generalists before becoming an HR manager.

 In addition to this, employers value soft skills such as strong communication, interpersonal, and organizational skills.